jn9he/r1-extension/README.md

 ## Features

-This code implements DeepSeek r1 locally, using Ollama.
+Running DeepSeek r1 locally as a vscode extension, using Ollama.

 ## Requirements